Director of Graduate Studies

 - 3 credits from an upper-level literature course related to the region; and

-- 18 credits of further study of the language, the region or one's primary discipline.
+- 15 credits of further study of the language, the region, or one's primary discipline.
 These courses will be chosen in consultation with the Director of Graduate Studies, who meets with every student at least once per semester.

-- MESA 8995, the MA research seminar, which will involve completion of a thesis (on a topic to be determined in consultation with the Director of Graduate Studies).
+- MESA 8995, the MA research seminar, which guides you through the research and writing of an MA Paper (on a topic to be determined in consultation with the Director of Graduate Studies).

 Potential Curricula for MA Students in Middle Eastern Studies